gmc-code/PC-Python/docs/python_files/json_files.rst

 | Use the syntax below for pretty printing:

-.. py:function:: json.dumps(json, indent=2, sort_keys=True)
+.. py:function:: json.dumps(json, indent=2)

     :param json: a JSON object
     :param indent: the number of spaces to indent
-    :param sort_keys: set to True to sort the keys alphabetically

-    | Returns a string from a json object using indenting and sorting of keys.
+    | Returns a string from a json object using specified indenting.

 ----